brianloveswords/python-jws/README.md

 There is also a mechanism for extending functionality by adding your own algorithms without cracking open the whole codebase.
 See the advanced usage section for an example.

+<strong>NOTE:</strong> you must use the version of pycrypto in vendor/pycrypto
+to get RSA256 support.
+However if you don't ever plan on using RSA, you don't have to worry about it – all crypto libraries are lazily loaded so you won't even notice it's not there.

 Usage
 -----